micwin/ticino/src/site/markdown/index.md

 # Welcome to the ticino modules!

-the ticino modules is a collection of java modules.
+the ticino modules is a collection of java libraries.

-See more on the navigation bar on the left.
+Each one adresses a very specialized problem every java developer sooner or later comes around.

+While focus is  prime directive, the other prime directives are simplicity and small binaries.

+ticino proves this to be possible for a small subset of java problems.